 And within that realm of tile, you might want to install it as a backsplash along the countertop.

-So, if you're not a green maniac, you'll be limiting your green commitment to just four rows of 1-inch square tiles.
+So, if you're not a green maniac, you'll be limiting your green commitment to just four rows of one-inch square tiles.
 And if you end up loving the color, you can always extend to other areas of the bathroom, such as the shower/tub.Continue to 2 of 9 below.

 02 of 09